 Another food-related advantage of having a micro wedding is that, since only the people closest to you will be there, you can personalize the menu even more.
 You can consider likes, dislikes, preferences, and allergies.
 Selecting the menu will be a piece of cake.

 Speaking of cake, do you know how big it should be?
 Wedding planners say a one-tier cake is enough for a wedding with up to 30 guests if the slices are standard-sized.
 Of course, you may opt for a two-tier cake and make the tiers smaller, as two-tier cakes may look more beautiful and offer more decoration options.

-Before you start reading all the tips on how to plan a micro wedding, make sure it’s really what you want.
+Make sure a micro wedding is really what you guys want.
 Talk to your significant other and make this decision together, without anyone else meddling.
-It’s YOUR big day, and although you’ll want the guests to have a great time, the most important thing is that the future newly-weds are happy with the celebration.
+It’s YOUR big day, and although you’ll want the guests to have a great time, the most important thing is that the future newlyweds are happy with the celebration.

 A micro wedding doesn’t mean you can’t have the time of your life.
 It actually gives you a chance to tailor your special day to your and your beloved one’s preferences and dreams.

 For more advice on planning your wedding, take a look at our wedding and jewelry advice blog.